yawna-ctrl/plVioletProject/README.md

 AE Calculator (Almost Everything Calculator)

-Calculator that includes common scientific/math formulas.
+A Calculator that includes common scientific/math formulas.
 A selection will appear to determine the formula to be used, then it will present the variables needed for the computation.
-Once the variables are presented a user input of the values are to be done then it will present the answer.
+Once the variables are presented, the user will input the values to be calculated then it will present the answer.

-Some formulas to be included are: temperature conversion, density, bmi calculator, molar mass of an element etc.
+Some formulas to be included are:

-Common Physics, Chemistry, Statistics, Calculus formulas are also to be included in the selection box.
+Common Chemistry Formulas
+Common Physics Formulas

+The goal of this project is to make solving these common formulas easier using a python program.

 Leader: John Dale Rick A. Nepomuceno